-The use of markers is inconvenient and impractical as they are not always available for users of Augmented Reality applications.
+The use of markers is inconvenient and impractical as they are not always available for users in different locations.
 To avoid the use of markers, many markerless approaches have been proposed to use primitive geometry features such as corners and segments for pose estimation [12, 6].
 These features are naturally extracted from the captured images, which are then used to predict the position and orientation of the camera and the objects in the scene.
-However, both approaches are subject to the noise involved in the process of data acquisition of sensors, such as occlusion, motion blur, or reflection in a captured image.
-These problems were solved by using temporal information from previous frames to accurately predict real-world objects location regardless of natural noises [12].
-Despite largely relying on the accuracy of previously captured images, such approach provide much improved robustness to the system in terms of continual tracking of objects after the initial detection phase.
+However, both approaches are subjected to the presence of noise in the process of data acquisition, such as occlusion, motion blur, or reflection in a captured image.
+These problems were solved by using temporal information from previous frames to accurately predict realworld objects location regardless of natural noises [12].
+Despite largely relying on the accuracy of previously captured images, such approach provides much improved robustness to the system in terms of continuous target tracking after the initial detection phase.